ohhelloana/ohhelloana/src/posts/fix-noisy-book.md

 Lessons learned:
 * You can do this!
+* Don't be afraid to ask for help!
 * Don't assume the first solution YouTube tells you is the right one if you don't know the basics.
 * Basics matter!